nikitavoloboev/data/docs/social-networks/mastodon.md

 - [botsin.space](https://botsin.space/about) - Mastodon instance for bots and bot allies.
 - [crimew.gay](https://crimew.gay/about)
 - [Macaw-Social](https://macaw.social/explore) - Small server by some ex-tweeps mostly for other tweeps and friends.
+- [Hachyderm.io](https://hachyderm.io/about) - Curated network of respectful professionals in the tech industry around the globe. ([Community Resources](https://github.com/hachyderm/community))

 ## Notes